robric/wiki-contrail-controller/Ceilometer-support-in-release-2.2-of-Contrail-Cloud.md

     | 9cf76844-8f09-4518-a09e-e2b8832bf894 | ip.floating.receive.packets | cumulative | 0.0    | packet | 2015-02-18T21:38:30.350000 |

 ## Ceilometer Installation and Provisioning
+There are 2 scenarios for contrail ceilometer plugin installation.
+1. If the user is installing their own openstack distribution, they can install contrail ceilometer plugin on the openstack controller node.
-Ceilometer controller services are installed and provisioned automatically as part of OpenStack controller node and the compute agent service as part of the compute node.
+2. When using Contrail Cloud services, Ceilometer controller services are installed and provisioned automatically as part of OpenStack controller node and the compute agent service as part of the compute node.

 The following Fabric tasks are added to facilitate the installation and provisioning: